Rich and creamy pumpkin black bean soup with coconut milk and ginger will warm you from the inside out. And it's incredibly easy to make!

 This soup freezes like a dream!
 I like to freeze it in mason jars to have on hand when I know there's a busy week coming.
 Thaw in the fridge overnight or on the counter for a few hours, then reheat in the microwave or on the stovetop.

 If you want to eat your leftovers sooner, you can also store them in an airtight container in the refrigerator.
+They'll keep for three to five days.
 Reheat in a saucepan on the stove or in the microwave.

 - 2 red bell peppers - chopped

 - 1 15 oz. can pumpkin puree